 Work values are the rewards we get from our work.
 For example, if you value creative expression, you might really enjoy a career that involves design and seeing your finished product on store shelves.
 It’s these values that get us out of bed in the morning, excited for the work day ahead.

-To figure out your top work values, it helps to use an exercise like this work values worksheet.
+To figure out your top values, it helps to use an exercise like this WORK VALUES exercise.
 It’s similar to the exercise I use with my clients.
 To get a copy of my worksheet, contact me and let me know more about your specific career needs and goals.
 This way I can support you in the best way possible.

 If you’ve been feeling less than excited about work lately, chances are your work values are not being met.
 Most of us haven’t formally examined or soul searched to know what really motivates us.
 We assume that more money or a bigger title will make us more motivated when time freedom or a feeling of helping others might better do the trick.